vmware-archive/pcf-pipelines/docs/credhub-integration.md

 ```

 The parameter definition `WORLD_PARAM: ((hello))` tells Concourse to retrieve secret `/concourse/<team-name>/<pipeline-name>/hello` or `/concourse/<team-name>/hello` from CredHub during that pipeline execution.
-If the secret exists, then Concourse will proceed with running the pipeline using the retrieved value, otherwise it will halt the pipeline with the corresponding error message.
+If the secret exists, then Concourse will proceed with running the pipeline using the retrieved value (it should print "Hello World"), otherwise it will halt the pipeline with the corresponding error message.

 ---
 ## <a name="uaa-client-setup"></a> Configuring a UAA client for Concourse-CredHub integration